aditya-c/ConvESN/README.md

 we saved all the skeleton data files from the MSRDailyActivity dataset at ./data

 # data setup
-mkdir data && cd data && mkdir DataBackUp MSRDailyAct3D padded modified
+mkdir data reservoir check_points && cd data && mkdir DataBackUp MSRDailyAct3D padded modified

 the skeleton data files for daily acitivity dataset need to be saved at data/MSRDailyAct3D/